NeuroTechX/ntx_slack_archive/eegdata.md

  >lemiesz You can take a look at our awesome BCI page.
 It has a non-exhaustive list of resources to help you get started.

+3/22/2017 1:15 PM

+ **sydneyneurotechx** :

+ >We are also working on NeurotechEDU and content should be ready soon for that.